 Bi.
 160. ADVANCED PHYSIOLOGY.
-It is expected to offer graduate courses in general physiology to students prepared to carry on research work.
+Graduate courses in general physiology will be offered to students prepared to carry on research work.

 Bi.
 170. RESEARCH.
 In special cases not included in the preceding announcements, students doing advanced work in the department may register under this heading and receive a stated amount of credit.